-Is it crazy to start thinking about the next year?
+Is it crazy to start thinking about next year?
 I don't think so.
-I hate to break it to you, but there are only 100 days until Christmas, which means there are only a few more days than that until 2022.
+I hate to break it to you, but there are less than 40 days until Christmas, which means there are only a few more days than that until 2022.
 Yes, I know.
-Anyway, the reason I'm writing about the coming new year is that I'm thinking about new trends, particularly jewellery trends for 2022.
+Anyway, the reason I'm writing about the coming New Year is that I'm thinking about new trends, particularly jewellery trends for 2022.
 Ever since the pandemic started and we've been hooked to our computers and Zoom meetings, various luxury outlets reported a rise in sales of jewellery.
 Specifically, people are buying fine jewellery that's great for wearing every day.
 The idea being that people wanted to elevate their more casual WFH looks with chic necklaces and earrings—the Zoom-friendly options.

 In 2021, however, Gen Z jewellery trends started to take off.
 A proliferation of plasticky Y2K-inspired pieces became the items du jour.
 Pastel hues on necklaces reminiscent of sweetie necklaces you used to get from the corner shop, puka-shell anklets and necklaces, resin pieces and mood rings have been everywhere this year.
 So with 2020's and 2021's jewellery trends almost at opposite ends of the spectrum, what's in store for 2022?
 I spoke to a couple of jewellery experts to get a good understanding of what to expect.
 Jayran Zahedi, former head buyer at ASOS and founder of jewellery brand @pawnshoplondon, and Sophie Quy, executive vice president at Threads Styling, both told me that there are a few styles they predict will be big.
 Keep scrolling for 2022's biggest jewellery trends.